d3/d3-selection/README.md

 If a *value* is specified, sets the style property with the specified *name* to the specified value on the selected elements and returns this selection.
 If the *value* is a constant, then all elements are given the same style property value; otherwise, if the *value* is a function, it is evaluated for each selected element, in order, being passed the current datum (*d*), the current index (*i*), and the current group (*nodes*), with *this* as the current DOM element (*nodes*[*i*]).
 The function’s return value is then used to set each element’s style property.
 A null value will remove the style property.
 An optional *priority* may also be specified, either as null or the string `important` (without the exclamation point).

-If a *value* is not specified, returns the current computed value of the specified style property for the first (non-null) element in the selection.
-This is generally useful only if you know the selection contains exactly one element.
-The computed value **may be different than the previously-set value**, particularly if it was set using a shorthand property (such as the `font` style, which is shorthand for `font-size`, `font-face`, etc.).
+If a *value* is not specified, returns the current value of the specified style property for the first (non-null) element in the selection.
+The current value is defined as the element’s inline value, if present, and otherwise its [computed value](https://developer.mozilla.org/en-US/docs/Web/CSS/computed_value).
+Accessing the current style value is generally useful only if you know the selection contains exactly one element.

 Caution: unlike many SVG attributes, CSS styles typically have associated units.
 For example, `3px` is a valid stroke-width property value, while `3` is not.
 Some browsers implicitly assign the `px` (pixel) unit to numeric values, but not all browsers do: IE, for example, throws an “invalid arguments” error!